algorithmiaio/api-docs/source/includes/_bounties.md

 ## What is a Bounty?

-A bounty is a posting that advertizes a problem that needs solving with an algorithm.
+A bounty is a posting that advertises a problem that needs solving with an algorithm.
 Anyone can post a bounty or provide the solution!

 #### What kind of problems are appropriate for bounties?

 Bounties are great for problems that have concrete inputs and outputs.
-A bounty is a gret opportunity to get a subject matter expert to solve a specific problem that you have but don't know how to solve yourself.
+A bounty is a great opportunity to get a subject matter expert to solve a specific problem that you have but don't know how to solve yourself.
 This would include problems such as defined transformations on structured data, obscure but well-defined statistical metrics on real-valued data, or problems such as extracting keywords for each document from a set of documents.

 #### What kind of problems are not a good match for the bounty system?